Agent Health Check

 • Collects all files with user ownership from the /tmp directory.

-• Lists all directories and folders under the component installation path.
+• Lists all the directories and folders that are located in the component installation path.

 • %temp%\PG*.txt